From Ohio History Central

 The John P. Parker House was an important stop on the Underground Railroad.
 It is located in Ripley, Ohio, and the home currently is a museum owned by the John P. Parker Historical Society.

 John Parker was born a slave.
 In 1845, he purchased his freedom and eventually made his way to Indiana and Ohio, settling in Ripley in 1850.
 He opened an iron foundry and eventually purchased a brick home.
 Parker also became active in the Underground Railroad, commonly traveling across the Ohio River and helping fugitive slaves from Kentucky escape to the North.
 Parker routinely took the fugitives to John Rankin, another abolitionist who resided in Ripley.
-Rankin hid the runaway slaves and assisted them in their journey further north.
+Rankin hid the fugitives from slavery and assisted them in their journey further north.
 During the American Civil War, Parker served as a recruiter for the 27th Regiment, U.S. Colored Troops.
 With the ratification of the Thirteenth Amendment to the United States Constitution and the end of slavery in 1865, Parker devoted his energies to his foundry business.

 Since the late 1990s, the John P. Parker Historical Society has owned the Parker House.
 This organization has diligently worked to preserve the home.
 The John P. Parker Historical Society has also formed alliances with numerous other educational and preservationist groups to educate people about the Underground Railroad and John Parker's role in it.
 Since 2002, the society has opened the home to visitors.